Iside/sandbox/README.rst

 Requirements
 ------------

+- Docker (This is developed against master, but pretty much any release done after April 2013 should work);
 - Python 2.7 (older versions *won't* work);
-- Docker (This is developed against master, but pretty much any recent release should work).
+- A C compiler and the Python development headers.

-.. vim: set tw=80 spelllang=en_US spell:
+.. vim: set tw=80 spelllang=en spell: